-\textbf{Interaction related}: In addition to the user characteristics data, an AUI must be able to track the interaction between the user and the interface if it is to provide the help that is appropriate for the context and the specific user \cite{Norcio1989, Akiki2014,Calvary2003}.
-We found that \emph{user's performance in the game} (31\%) is the most common form of subcategories under interaction related data.
+\textbf{Interaction related.} An AUI must be able to track user-interface interactions to provide the assistance that is appropriate for the context and the specific user \citep{Norcio1989, Akiki2014, Calvary2003}.
+Among the identified subcategories of interaction-related data, \emph{user's performance in the game} (31\%) emerges as the most prevalent.
 The remaining subcategories are divided into \emph{user's interaction with the interface} (10\%), \emph{user's emotions} (8\%) and \emph{user's feedback} (4\%).
-Various dimensions used for interactively related data are also investigated.
-The results show that about half (48\%) of the included articles used at least one of the above interaction-related subcategories.
-Five articles (8\%) applied data from multiple interaction-related subcategories to capture the complexity of the interaction.
+Our analysis also explores the diversity of interaction-related data dimensions.
+The findings reveal that approximately half (48\%) of the examined studies incorporate at least one of the above interaction-related subcategories.
+Moreover, five articles (8\%) leverage data from multiple interaction-related subcategories to comprehensively capture interaction intricacies.